Waltham police warn residents about multiple unprovoked attacks at apartment complex

 The suspect has been described as a Black man between 5-feet, 6-inches and 5-feet, 10-inches tall, weighing about 160 to 180 pounds and wearing black clothing.

-Police are asking residents in the area to be aware of their surroundings.
+Police said descriptions of the assailant have varied and are asking residents in the area to be aware of their surroundings.

 “I just hope that they catch him,” the man whose mother lives in the complex said.
 “It’s just not right getting attacked at night.
 People should be safe in their community, not fear for their life.”